 Rewards and Sanctions

-Our weekly reward for Years 1 – 6 is our special Golden Time every Friday afternoon.
+Our weekly reward for Years 1 – 6 is our special Golden Time every Thursday or Friday afternoon.
 At the beginning of each half term, children agree (via vote) on an activity for each week of the half term.
 This ‘menu’ of varied and exciting activities is then displayed in classrooms for children to refer to.
-If children have not followed our Golden Rules (listed above), they may lose some of their Golden Time.
+If children have not followed their class rules, they may lose some of their Golden Time.
 Please see our Behaviour Policy for more information on rewards and sanctions.

-At the end of every half term, children who have consistently followed the Golden Rules earn an ‘End of Term Treat’.
+At the end of every half term, children who have consistently followed their class rules earn an ‘End of Term Treat’.
 This extra special activity is decided, again by the children, at the beginning of the half term and parents are informed of the end of term treat during the first week of each term by the weekly newsletter.

 Click here to access our behaviour policy.